aldeacomputer/aldea-js/docs/tutorial/basics/cli.md

 aldea wallet.init
 ```

-This command generates a hidden `.aldea` directory in your project containing keys and wallet data.
+This command generates a hidden `.aldea` directory in your project that contains keys and wallet data.

-Next up, we need to fund the wallet with some coins.
-Again, the CLI has you covered.
+Next, we need to fund the wallet with some coins.
 Copy and paste the following command into the terminal to fund your wallet with `0.00005000` Aldea Coins.

 ```sh
 aldea wallet.topup -m 5000
 ```

-The command response seems to suggest we just minted 5000 motos out of thin air.
-In fact, because we're developing on "devnet", that pretty much *is* what just happened.
+The command response suggests that we just minted 5000 motos out of thin air.
+In fact, because we're developing on the "devnet", that essentially *is* what just happened.

 :::info devnet
 There are several Aldea networks that developers may encounter.
-This tutorial uses the "devnet" network, which offers a convinient feature that effectively allows you to mint fresh Aldea Coins out of thin air.
-Don't get too excited, devnet coins have no real world value.
+This tutorial uses the "devnet" network, which allows you to mint Aldea Coins out of thin air for testing purposes.
+However, don;t get too excited &mdash; devnet coins have no real-world value.

-The Aldea testnet and mainnet will not offer this feature, so it will be necessary to source Aldea Coins by either producing blocks and being paid Aldea Coins, or aquiring coins from an exchange.
+The Aldea testnet and mainnet do not offer this feature, so you will need to source Aldea Coins by either producing blocks and being paid Aldea Coins or acquiring coins from an exchange.
 :::

 Now we can check the balance of our wallet with the following command: